Someone Lived Here - listen to the true stories of cool old homes

 A nonfiction history podcast hosted by Kendra Gaylord, telling the stories of people through touring their old homes.

-Season 3 includes the following locations: Theodate Pope Riddle’s Hill-Stead MuseumHenry Davis Sleeper’s Beauport, The House of the Seven Gables, The Rebecca Nurse Homestead, The Cayton-Revels House, and the Neely Mansion.
+Season 3 includes the following seven locations: Theodate Pope Riddle’s Hill-Stead MuseumHenry Davis Sleeper’s Beauport, The House of the Seven Gables, The Rebecca Nurse Homestead, The Cayton-Revels House, Neely Mansion, and the Hulda Klager Lilac Garden.

 Find all episodes here